-Gentrification over the past decade has made Eagle Rock real estate a hot commodity.
-Young urban professionals, hipsters and artists have been drawn to its beautiful neighborhoods and character homes.
+Over the past decade real estate in Eagle Rock has become a hot commodity.
+Young urban professionals, families and artists have been drawn to its beautiful neighborhoods and character homes.

 professionals, students, celebrities, athletes, recent graduates, commuters, young professionals, artists, musicians, creatives, outdoorsy types, long time residents, empty nesters, first time homebuyers, young families, affluent, families, original hipsters, trend setters